CompilerProgramming/ez-lang/README.md

 The EeZee programming language is a tiny statically typed language with syntax inspired by Swift.
 The language has the following features:

-* Integer, Struct and 1-Dimensional Array types
+* Integer, Float, Struct and 1-Dimensional Array types
 * If and While statements
 * Functions

-The EeZee language specification is [available](https://compilerprogramming.github.io/ez-lang.html).
+The EeZee language specification is [available](./docs/ez-lang.rst).
 The language is intentionally very simple and is meant to have just enough functionality to experiment with compiler implementation techniques.

 ## Modules